about

 "a creative force to be reckoned with"

 Known for her exceptional sight-singing abilities, Gracyn (mezzo-soprano) has built a reputation for mastering challenging repertoire with precision and ease.
-Her voice is recognized for its warmth, adaptability, and range, allowing her to move fluidly between soprano and alto.
+Her voice is recognized for its warmth, power, and range, allowing her to move fluidly between multiple genres, and between soprano and alto.
 Gracyn's vocal artistry is rooted in classical training—earning a BFA in Vocal Performance from Carnegie Mellon University—but shaped by a lifelong curiosity across genres.

 Gracyn’s operatic experience ranges from leading the academic premiere of Kamala Sankaram’s techno-noir opera at Carnegie Mellon University to embodying the classic Prince Orlofsky in Die Fledermaus at the College Light Opera Company.
 She is particularly passionate about shining light on overlooked composers and premiering new works.
 Gracyn earned two consecutive Encouragement Awards from the Metropolitan Opera Laffont Competition while still in her undergraduate studies.
-She has performed with the College Light Opera Company, Pittsburgh Festival Opera, and is currently a roster artist with Pacific Opera Project in Los Angeles.
+She has performed with the College Light Opera Company, Pittsburgh Festival Opera, and Pacific Opera Project.

 opera / choral work